 Courts recognise that a serious injury can have a significant effect on a claimant.
 Damages will lessen the financial load on a claimant and their dependants enabling them to focus on recovery.
-Our panel of solicitors have helped families recover damages for a range of catastrophic injuries and chronic conditions.
+The panel of solicitors have helped families recover damages for a range of catastrophic injuries and chronic conditions.
 Injuries and illnesses referred to as serious include paralysis and cerebral palsy.

 For more information: Catastrophic injury compensation claims

 A No Win, No Fee agreement protects you by ensuring that you will not need to pay any legal fees if your claim is unsuccessful.
 No Win, No Fee agreements are also called a Conditional Fee Agreement or CFA.

 Under a CFA, Galashiels injury claimants will also not have to pay any fees upfront.

 No Win, No Fee guarantee

 Our No Win, No Fee solicitors have helped injured people in Galashiels, Selkirkshire and throughout the UK make a claim without any financial risk to you.